meilisearch/documentation/advanced_guides/binary.md

 ### Accessing the binary

-Inside the `target`, depening on the version you compiled, you will find the following directories :
+Inside the `target`, depending on the version you compiled, you will find the following directories :
 * `debug` : Debug version
 * `release` : Production version

-Inside the chosen directory, you will find ` meilidb-http` binary.
+Inside the chosen directory, there is the ` meilidb-http` binary.

 ## Usage